Xycloo/soroban-paulette-smart-contract/README.md

 ```

 ### About custom types
-On a produciton-level contract, it might be better to achieve further clarity in our code by creating new types or variants for values that can become ambiguous for not having their own descriptive type.
+On a production-level contract, it might be better to achieve further clarity in our code by creating new types or variants for values that can become ambiguous for not having their own descriptive type.
 For example, I have created a `TimeStamp` type for timestamps rather than using a `u64` type directly:

 ```rust
 #[derive(Clone, PartialEq, PartialOrd, Eq, Ord, Debug)]